 9. Eat, Drink and Be Merry – the Scottish way!

 Begin your day with a hefty traditional Scottish breakfast of black pudding, Lorne sausage, bacon, tattie scones with grilled tomatoes and oatcakes.
 If you prefer to travel light, then have a quick brekkie of the traditional Scottish porridge.
 Let lunch be a meal of the haggis, a savoury pudding containing sheep’s pluck (heart, liver, and lungs); minced with onion, oatmeal, suet, spices, and salt, mixed with stock, and cooked while traditionally encased in the animal’s stomach (Wikipedia).
-Wash it down with a smooth scotch or local gin, followed by cranachan that soft, soul-satisfying traditional dessert made of fresh whipped cream, whisky, honey, oatmeal and served with berries.
+Wash it down with a smooth scotch or local gin, followed by cranachan that soft, soul-satisfying traditional dessert made of fresh whipped cream, whiskey, honey, oatmeal and served with berries.
 Alternatively, you can have the sticky toffee pudding, a gorgeous cake served with warm toffee sauce and lush vanilla ice-cream.

 10. Hop Onboard a Tour Bus